lliangzii/Relic_Skin_For_CheeseCake_SlimeVR_Tracker/README.md

 # Relic_Skin_For_CheeseCake_SlimeVR_Tracker
-There are skins for CheeseCake SlimeVR tracker's PCB, the original Repo did not including ICM45686, I add it.
+There are skins for CheeseCake SlimeVR tracker's PCB, the original repository did not including ICM45686, I add it.

 ## Usage
 To have the colorful silkscreen, you should order PCB on JLCPCB: